-7.3.5 Clock and Data Recovery
+8.3.5 Clock and Data Recovery

-The DS100DF410 performs its clock and data recovery function by detecting the bit transitions in the incoming data stream and locking its internal VCO to the clock represented by the mean arrival times of these bit transitions.
-This process produces a recovered clock with jitter which is greatly reduced for jitter frequencies outside the bandwidth of the CDR Phase-Locked Loop (PLL).
-This is the primary benefit of using the DS100DF410 in a system.
+The DS110DF410 performs its clock and data recovery function by detecting the bit transitions in the incoming data stream and locking its internal VCO to the clock represented by the mean arrival times of these bit transitions.
+This process produces a recovered clock with greatly reduced jitter at jitter frequencies outside the bandwidth of the CDR Phase-Locked Loop (PLL).
+This is the primary benefit of using the DS110DF410 in a system.
 It significantly reduces the jitter present in the data stream, in effect resetting the jitter budget for the system.